 A partner can object to a home décor project for a myriad of reasons.
 Unless you truly get to the bottom of their objections then you will never resolve the problem.
 If they keep making excuses about not being able to afford it, for example, this could just be a smokescreen to disguise the fact that, actually, they don't want to have their Saturday afternoons taken up with sandpaper and paint brushes.
 Once you understand the sticking points, you can begin to find ways to compromise and to achieve a happy outcome for both of you.

 Next time, we'll take a look at how to incorporate both of your styles, to help you to create your dream home in a more harmonious way.
-If you've experienced this as a sticking point, let me know in the comments below, or share it in the Facebook group.
-I'd love to hear your experiences.
+If you've experienced this as a sticking point, let me know in the comments below.